-25. It can be argued that CAWLM should be regarded as produced assets, as they come into existence as a result of the work of miners that solve cryptographic puzzles or are created and brought into circulation by their designer.
+29. It can be argued that CAWLM should be regarded as produced assets, as they come into existence as a result of the work of miners that solve cryptographic puzzles or are created and brought into circulation by their designer.
 As some CAWLM appear for the first time in the wallets of miners, it can be argued that miners are responsible for the production of these assets.
 Along the same lines, issuers of non-mineable coins can be considered as responsible for their production.
+With regard to alternative investment vehicle and example 3 the emergence of a new CAWLM coin, for both mineable and non-mineable coins).

-With regard to mineable CAWLM (e.g., Bitcoin), the miner who solves the cryptographic puzzle first receives a CAWLM (although there could be other miners that verify the required size of transactions).33 Normally, the miners using highly efficient and powerful mining machines (e.g., Bitmain AntMiner S9)34 have higher chances of producing most of the new CAWLM.
+mineable CAWLM (e.g., Bitcoin), the miner who solves the cryptographic puzzle first receives a CAWLM (although there could be other miners that verify the required size of transactions).
+Another susing highly efficient and powerful mining machines (e.g., Bitmain AntMiner S9) and have higher chances of producing most of the new CAWLM.
 Although the total number of CAWLM that is released may be limited (similar to precious metals and stones) and determined by the underlying protocol, miners can increase their own share of these CAWLM by improving their mining capabilities.
 Therefore, it is sensible to consider the new CAWLM as produced assets of the mining entities.
 The output of miners is considered to be consisting of two components (i.e., an explicit validation fee) where the counterpart can easily be identified (although this information may be concealed by the underlying cryptography) and which would be treated as consuming services, and newly mined CAWLM, which would constitute capital formation in the national accounts.